timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-03-31
+# Objectives for Today 2022-04-01

 ## Rally of Rockets

 - Trying to create a prettier arena for more presentable gameplay stuffs.
-- Bringing some props from Turbo Boom! and Eggcelerate! to make things happen.
-- Then Tim has life stuff to deal with in the afternoon/evening.
+- Running a playtest around noon-ish with updated/presentable visuals.

+## Playing with the Community

+- 2pm ET Feedback Friday (for an hour or so)
+- New race track for cars to follow? (narrower)
+- Some campaign messages?

+## LudumDare is Announced

+- Brainstorming ideas and starting concept, or just going to bed.

-## Still to Do for Winter Eggspansion for Eggcelerate!
+## Still to Do (later) for Winter Eggspansion for Eggcelerate!

 - Random todo tasks to help the game out with a small update.
   - Like saving the egg splats for returning to levels.